Introducing Nick Bowker Hunting

 - The core hunting area is 150 thousand acres with access to the adjacent Bedford area, which is around 2 million acres.

-- The lodge is situated in the middle of my hunting concessions.
+- The lodge is situated in the middle of our hunting concessions.
 As a result, there will be no need to drive long distances before you start hunting.

 - South Africa has become the premier hunting destination in the world.
 It offers first-world-class infrastructure and hospitality.
 The diversity of available trophies and the cost of a hunting Safari are not comparable anywhere else in the world.